Glenn Cameron, CFA

 Important Caveats

 The 15% expected return for Bitcoin is our estimate informed by published institutional research — not a guaranteed outcome.
-If Bitcoin's actual return over the next decade is lower — say, 8% — the optimal allocation drops significantly.
-Conversely, if adoption accelerates, it could be higher.
+At 15%, the optimizer wants 10–20%+ Bitcoin.
+At 8%, it would recommend much less (closer to 3–7%).
+The sensitivity to this single input is the most important caveat in this analysis.
 The tool lets you run the numbers yourself.

 2. Correlations Aren't Stable

-Bitcoin's correlation to equities spiked during the March 2020 crash and the 2022 crypto winter.
+Bitcoin's correlation to equities spiked during the March 2020 crash and the 2022 digital asset winter.
 In crisis periods, correlations across risk assets tend to converge toward 1.0 — exactly when you need diversification most.
 This is a known limitation of mean-variance optimization.

 3. Volatility May Not Capture the Full Risk